 People with this disorder are usually able to function at a high level and are successful socially and at work.

 Medicines are not very helpful in treating this disorder.
-But professional counseling might help reduce the intensity of symptoms.
+But professional counseling might help reduce the symptoms.

 Histrionic personality disorder commonly occurs with other mental disorders such as depression or borderline personality disorder.